soyeonkimgithub/soyeonkimgithub.github.io/review/_posts/2023-07-16-review-toxic-tone.md

 layout: post
 title: Tech has a Toxic Tone Problem - Let's Fix It!
 description: >
   This is summarise and translate the article about toxic tone in tech industry.
 sitemap: false
 hide_last_modified: true
+published: true
 ---

 The original post is <a href="https://compassionatecoding.com/blog/2016/8/25/tech-has-a-toxic-tone-problemlets-fix-it">Tech has a Toxic Tone Problem - Let's Fix It!</a>.